 Based on this definition, the suggestion is that a solution that utilizes RPA functionality should be able to automate the complete end-to-end bank reconciliation process without the need for any manual intervention.

 Over the years, we at Eclipse have worked with many different organizations, helping them to streamline and improve their business management and associated financial close processes.
 During this time, we have been unable to identify a single integrated solution that provided the capabilities to fully automate the reconciliation process—until now.

 Financial Close Management

-Recently, we have been working with a fast growing international retail organisation to implement the BlackLine Financial Close Management solution.
+Recently, we have been working with a fast-growing international retail organization to implement the BlackLine Financial Close Management solution.
 In addition to improving their overall balance sheet reconciliation and controls process, one specific objective was to significantly reduce the amount of time spent completing their daily bank reconciliation processes.

 Key information and points to consider when planning how best to automate the bank reconciliation process and eliminate unnecessary manual intervention: